 \section{Experiments}

-We conducted comprehensive experiments to evaluate the performance of \proj.
-We separated our experiments into several sections: learning efficiency, communication cost, and multi-model federated learning.
+We conduct comprehensive experiments to evaluate the performance of \proj.
+We separated our experiments into three sections: learning efficiency, communication cost, and multi-model federated learning.
 In addition, we performed an ablation study with different ensemble methods for \proj.
-We compared \proj with strong FL baselines, such as FedAvg~\cite{mcmahan2017fedavg}, FedNova~\cite{wang2020fednova}, FedProx~\cite{li2020fedprox}, and SCAFFOLD~\cite{karimireddy2020scaffold}.

-\subsection{Experimental setup}
+\subsection{Experimental Setup}

-\textbf{Datasets and models.} We conduct experiments on two image datasets: CIFAR-10~\cite{Krizhevsky09learningmultiple} and MNIST~\cite{caldas2019leaf}, with deep learning models: VGG-11 \cite{Simonyan15} and ResNet-20/32 \cite{he_2016}.
-We implement the non-IID benchmark federated learning setting \cite{Li2021FederatedLO} for CIFAR-10 and MNIST.
-In the non-IID setting, each client is assigned a sample proportion of each label based on the Dirichlet distribution (with concentration $\alpha$).
-Specifically, we sample $p_k \sim Dir_N(\alpha)$ and assign a $p_{k,j}$ proportion of the instances to client $j$.
-Here we choose the $\alpha = 0.1$. \\ \textbf{Federated learning settings.} We implement federated learning following the non-IID benchmark setting \cite{Li2021FederatedLO}.
-The server execution of the FL algorithm chooses a random sample ratio of clients for local training in each communication round.
-We experiment on different clients from 30 to 100 and the sample ratio from 0.4 to 1.0.\\ \textbf{Baselines.} We compare \proj with state-of-the-art (SoTA) FL algorithms, including FedAvg \cite{mcmahan2017fedavg}, FedProx \cite{li2020fedprox}, FedNova \cite{wang2020fednova}, and SCAFFOLD \cite{karimireddy2020scaffold}.